D-Mallon/amble/src/components/json-files/data-dictionary.md

 # Data Dictionary

-This is the data dictionary for the master-locations.json, the polygon files, and the citibike-stations for any further references.
+This is the data dictionary for the master-locations.json (now also available as separate files), the polygon files, and the citibike-stations for any further references.

 ## Master Locations